jeffnv/snackoverload/README.md

 11/9-10/2013

 - [ ] User profile has list of questions asked, list of votes
-- [ ] Users link goes to index
-- [ ] Users index with lil' gravatars and links to profiles
 - [ ] Add validations to models
 - [ ] About page with link to my github/linkedin
 - [ ] Guest account
+- [ ] Tag Favoriting
+- [ ] Removal Of Favorite Tags
+- [ ] Sidebar holds tags
+- [x] Users link goes to index
+- [x] Users index with lil' gravatars and links to profiles
 - [x] User profile with gravatar,
 - [x] Fix tag-enter new-box problem
 - [x] Tag page looks not so good